microsoft/factored-segmenter/README.md

 ```
 Note that the short-hands for boolean-like factors are a little inconsistent for historical reasons.
 Note also that this documentation makes no claims regarding the veracity of its example sentences.

 An important property of the factor representation is that it allows to fully reconstruct the original input text, it is fully _round-trippable_.
 If we encode a text as factor tuples, and then decode it, the result will be the original input string.
-Factored Segmenter is used in machine translation by training the translation system to translate text in factor representation to text in the target language that is likewise in factor representation.
+FactoredSegmenter is used in machine translation by training the translation system to translate text in factor representation to text in the target language that is likewise in factor representation.
 The final surface form is then recreated by decoding factor representation in the target language.

 There is one exception to round-trippability.
-To support specifying specific translations for words ("phrase fixing"), Factored Segmenter can replace token ranges by special placeholders that get translated as such.
+To support specifying specific translations for words ("phrase fixing"), FactoredSegmenter can replace token ranges by special placeholders that get translated as such.
 Alternatively, it can include the given target translation in the source string, using special factors or marker tags.
+The identity of such a token would get lost in the factored representation (instead, the translation system would remember its identity as side information).

 Lastly, it should be noted that the specific factor sets depend on configuration variables.
-For example, empirically we found no value in the `isWordEnd` factor, so this is often disabled by a configuration setting.
+For example, empirically we found no practical benefit in the `isWordEnd` factor, so this is typically disabled by a configuration setting.

-## Factored Segmenter in Code
+## FactoredSegmenter in Code

-Factored Segmenter is manifested in code in two different ways.
+FactoredSegmenter is manifested in code in two different ways.
 First, in the form of a C# library which allows to execute all functions, that is, training, encoding, and decoding.
-For example, each time a user invokes Microsoft Translator, e.g. via http://translate.microsoft.com, Factored Segmenter is invoked via the C# interface.
+For example, each time a user invokes Microsoft Translator, e.g. via http://translate.bing.com, FactoredSegmenter is invoked via the C# interface.

 Secondly, a Linux command-line tool that gives access to most of the library functions.
 This allows to build offline system using the factored-segmenter tool and Marian alone.

 ## Training and Factor Configuration

-The Factored Segmenter representation is deterministic, but the subword units are not.
-Hence, a Factored Segmenter model must be trained.
+The FactoredSegmenter representation is deterministic, but the subword units are not.
+Hence, a FactoredSegmenter model must be trained.
 The training process (which happens transparently) will first pre-tokenize the input into units of consistent letter type, and then execute SentencePiece training on the resulting tokens.
 The result of the training process are two files:

  * an `.FSM` file, for "factored-segmenter model."
 An `.FSM` file contains everything needed to encode and decode.
 It holds all configuration options, the factor specification (which lemma has what factors), subword inventories, and also embeds the binary SentencePiece model for subword splitting.
  * an `.FSV` file, for "factored-segmenter vocabulary."
 The `.FSV` file holds the subset of the `.FSM` model that is needed by the translation software (Marian) to interpret the factor representation.